COliver988/PocRestAPI/README.md

 A Proof of concept for work as we're trying to pick a framework Basic .Net Core API with API token authentication currently in use

+and now a testbed for how to do things